 You cannot tell if the lawsuit against you from an accident in your car or property will lose or win.
 If you lose, the amount you will have to pay to the other party also varies.
 These unfortunate incidents can result in a drastic financial loss.
-Consider buying an umbrella insurance policy to protect yourself from such losses.
+Consider buying an umbrella liability policy to protect yourself from such losses.

-Understanding Umbrella Policy
+Understanding An Umbrella Policy

 What Does It Cover?

-Umbrella policy offers excess coverage beyond the amount of your homeowners and car policies.
+An umbrella policy offers excess coverage beyond the amount of your homeowners and car policies.
 So, for example, if your homeowners insurance covers the amount of $400,000 for the medical expenses caused by an accident in your property, and you are sued for $800,000, your umbrella policy will cover the remaining $400,000.
 In general, an umbrella insurance policy covers from $1 million to $5 million as excess coverage.
 If you have more personal assets, the amount of additional coverage is bigger.

 Your umbrella policy also covers the legal expenses if you are dealing with a lawsuit.
 It is quite beneficial especially if you lose wages due to attending legal proceedings.
 Your insurance company may also provide you with the best legal team, as they also want to protect the money of the company.